Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 3) Cushioning Stage

 In the final stages of the event, a layer of cold air forms at the surface where the downdraft first made contact with the ground.
-This cold air accumulated from the start of the microburst and build up as it progressed.
+This cold air accumulated from the start of the microburst and built up as it progressed.

 While the air, already at the surface and outer limits of the affected area, continues to blow strongly, the “cushion” provided by the layer of cold air below the downdraft prohibits any more air from reaching the ground.

-This final stage marks the start of the end of a microburst, which will blow itself out shortly after no more wind from the downdraft can reach the ground.
+This final stage marks the beginning of the end of a microburst, which will blow itself out shortly after no more wind from the downdraft can reach the ground.
 The duration of a microburst can last anything from a few seconds to a couple of minutes.

 Types Of Microbursts